Five Thai specialty coffee shops worth visiting

 Yet despite their clear focus on high quality, their motto is Quality is not Enough.
 Confused?
 Well, Pacamara also demand innovation.
 Take their “Sweet Shot” menu item.
 Having sourced Cup of Excellence green beans from Costa Rica, they roasted them with the aim of achieving the sweetest possible taste.
 Then they sieved the coffee grounds, ensuring that their grind size was completely even, and finally extracted them.
 And Pacamara didn’t stop there: the double-shot was then split and one half had the gas removed through the use of a vacuum machine.
-Customers could experience the pure sweetness of coffee with or without gas, thereby tasting the difference of the same coffee.
+Customers of this Thai coffee shop can experience the pure sweetness of coffee with or without gas, thereby tasting the difference of the same coffee.

 Suffice it to say, Pacamara take their mission seriously.

 |Filter Roast||Variety of medium-light to light roasts, including Ethiopian Yirgacheffe and Colombian Las Nubes Sudan Rume|

 Akha Ama is an enterprise focussed on social empowerment.
 Co-founder Lee Ayu has set out to improve the quality of life in the village Maejantai through selling the coffee grown and processed there.

 The business had a modest start but has since seen immense growth.
 In May 2010, it started out in a small space with a newly purchased espresso machine and grinder, a few cups and saucers, some chairs, and a counter.
 Now, it’s more than five times the original size.
 Yet despite its success, it retains an easy-going and down-to-earth atmosphere.